RiftValleySoftware/basalt/README.md

 ============
 BASALT is the [REST API](https://restfulapi.net) and extension framework of the Rift Valley Platform.

+Think of it as "part one" of the [CONTROLLER](https://www.tutorialspoint.com/mvc_framework/mvc_framework_controllers.htm) layer of the [MVC Pattern](https://en.wikipedia.org/wiki/Model–view–controller).
+"Part two" will be provided by the client SDKs.

+\ref ANDISOL is the "public face" of the [MODEL](https://www.tutorialspoint.com/mvc_framework/mvc_framework_models.htm) layer.

 EXTENSIONS
 ==========
-BASALT allows the creation of "REST Plugins."
+BASALT allows the creation of "[REST](https://restfulapi.net) Plugins."
 These are fairly simple PHP executables that are placed in known directories.

-BASALT matches these to the plugin parameters in the REST URIs, and routes REST HTTP calls to the designated plugins, returning the result of the plugin processing.
+BASALT matches these to the plugin parameters in the [REST](https://restfulapi.net) URIs, and routes [REST](https://restfulapi.net) HTTP calls to the designated plugins, returning the result of the plugin processing.

-REST Plugins are simple subclasses of the `A_CO_Basalt_Plugin` class, and are used in a very basic stateless fashion; inheriting utility functions from the abstract base class.
+[REST](https://restfulapi.net) Plugins are simple subclasses of the `A_CO_Basalt_Plugin` class, and are used in a very basic stateless fashion; inheriting utility functions from the abstract base class.

-BASALT REST Plugins only have two public abstract methods, and one protected method:
+BASALT [REST](https://restfulapi.net) Plugins only have two public abstract methods, and one protected method:

 - `A_CO_Basalt_Plugin::plugin_name`